 How to be generous with money when you don’t have a ton — that’s a major question.
 Here’s how one Get Rich Slowly contributor, Lisa Aberle, discovered some essential truths about money, friendship and giving.

-While it wasn’t a dark and stormy night yet, an ice storm was coming.
-The last time we’d had an ice storm, we were kidless, and we lost power for five days.
+An ice storm was coming.
+The last time we’d had an ice storm we were childless and lost power for five days.
 The romance of sleeping in front of the fireplace quickly cooled off along with the temperature in the house.
 If we lost power again, 39 degrees just wasn’t going to be acceptable with two kids.

-That’s why my husband took a trip out to the shed to get our generator ready to combat a potential loss of power.
+That’s why my husband took a trip to the shed to get our generator ready.

 Except he couldn’t find the generator.
 After a few minutes of brainstorming (Did I put it somewhere else?), he called someone who frequently borrows our stuff.